The Ace of Cups: 2010s

-As the decades passed, band members pursued various other personal and creative endeavors, occasionally playing music both individually and collectively when opportunities arose.
+As the decades passed, band members pursued other personal and creative endeavors, occasionally playing music both individually and collectively when opportunities arose.
 On May 14, 2011, Ace of Cups played Wavy Gravy’s 75th birthday party and SEVA Foundation benefit.
 George Baer Wallace, founder of High Moon Records, was there to talk to the band about releasing archival concert recordings.
-He was so moved by their spirit and spark that he offered the Ace Of Cups the opportunity to record their first ever studio album.
+He was so moved by their spirit and spark that he offered the Ace Of Cups the opportunity to record their first studio album.

 In 2016, the band began work on their debut studio album.
-Four of the band's original members took part in the recording: Mary Gannon (claps), Denise Kaufman (bass, harmonica), Mary Ellen Simpson (lead guitar), and Diane Vitalich (drums).
+Four of the band's original members participated: Mary Gannon (claps), Denise Kaufman (bass, harmonica), Mary Ellen Simpson (lead guitar), and Diane Vitalich (drums).
 The album was produced by Dan Shea (Mariah Carey, Santana, Jennifer Lopez), and features contributions from Jorma Kaukonen and Jack Casady (Jefferson Airplane, Hot Tuna), David Freiberg (Quicksilver Messenger Service), Barry Melton (Country Joe & The Fish), Pete Sears (Jefferson Starship, Rod Stewart, Hot Tuna), David Grisman, Steve Kimock (Zero, RatDog), Terry Haggerty (Sons of Champlin), Norman Mayell (Sopwith Camel), Sid Page and Charlie Musselwhite, as well as lead vocal turns by Bob Weir (Grateful Dead), Taj Mahal, Buffy Sainte-Marie and Peter Coyote.
-On November 9, 2018, the band released Ace of Cups on High Moon Records.
-The Ace of Cups today is Mary Gannon, Denise Kaufman, Mary Ellen Simpson, Diane Vitalich, and Dallis Craft.
+On November 9, 2018, Ace of Cups was released on High Moon Records.
+The reincarnated Ace of Cups is Mary Gannon, Denise Kaufman, Mary Ellen Simpson, Diane Vitalich, and Dallis Craft.